mohnkhan/Conversational-Search/README.md

 ### Prerequisites

-You will need API Keys from both [Google AI Studio](https://ai.google.dev/) and the [OpenAI Platform](https://platform.openai.com/).
+You will need API Keys from [Google AI Studio](https://ai.google.dev/), the [OpenAI Platform](https://platform.openai.com/), and [Anthropic](https://console.anthropic.com/).
 For video generation with Google, your key must be associated with a Google Cloud project that has billing enabled.

 ### API Key Configuration